What is Account Mapping?

 Account Mapping Techniques and Best Practices

 The most common Account Mapping technique is the exercise of mapping out the organizational chart (“org chart”) of the target company.
-While this may seem like a simple practices in the modern era of LinkedIn, large enterprises are often complex webs of relationships and authority.
+This is sometimes referred to as "Individual Account Mapping."
+While this may seem like a simple practice in the modern era of LinkedIn, large enterprises are often complex webs of relationships and authority.

 Some techniques for mapping out the org structure date back decades, and can often be as simple as extracting information from your existing contacts, collecting names and titles from LinkedIn, or even purchasing information about the employees and relationships inside of a company from data vendors.
 However, modern solutions have been providing new ways to map accounts via intelligence from your partners and alliances.